All shipping is charged at cost.

 |Book Type:||Small hardcover|

-Immaculate used condition, minor wear and fading on dust jacket, pages as new.
+Immaculate original condition, as new, light wear and on dust jacket, inscription inside cover.
 Images depict all need to know detail.